 The HOKA ONE ONE Tor Ultra Hi WP wins our Top Pick for folks needing a lightweight hiking boot.
 Costing $230, the high price equals high performance on long-distance backpacking trips due to its light-weightedness, high-cut ankle protection, and supreme comfort.
 The upper consists of nubuck leather, mesh, and rubber around an eVent waterproof, breathable lining.
 The midsole is a blend of EVA and RMAT on top of a Vibram MegaGrip and RMAT outsole.

 The Tor Ultra Hi WP shines in this metric.
 Our lead author found no need to break in this model.
 New out of the box, our lead tester took them on a 59-mile fastpack along the John Muir Trail over three days and had zero blister issues or foot pain.
-Like its shorter sibling, the Tor Summit Mid, the thick soles on this pair provide incredible cushioning on all surfaces.
+The thick soles on this pair provide incredible cushioning on all surfaces.
 Our toes had space in the toe box to wiggle around, remaining comfortable on long descents.
 Even under the weight of a heavy pack, these shoes kept our feet happy for miles on end as the moderate rocker of the sole pushed us forward.
 With a heel to toe drop of 4mm (Hoka One One is known for its zero drop shoes, which we do not recommend for backpacking), these shoes employ rocker, which might take some time getting used to.
 The rocker does make you feel like you are in the backseat when hiking uphill on moderate grades.